Legal – Compliance and Regulations

 - Actively advertise and promote the products as helpful to Blood Sugar Levels (BSLs) and constipation;

 - Promotion directly to GPs for distribution to patients; and

-- While the company cannot make claims regarding efficacy for the treatment or prevention of disease, it can get the products openly endorsed by national organisations to promote efficacy, application and relevance (e.g. the Australian Diabetes Educators Association is free to promote NutriKane D as an effective diabetes treatment).
+- While the company cannot make claims regarding efficacy for the treatment or prevention of disease, it can get the products openly endorsed by national organisations to promote efficacy, application and relevance (e.g. the ADEA is free to promote NutriKane D as an effective tool to manage blood sugar levels).

 The TGA has confirmed that it has no jurisdiction over current MediKane products and Food Standards Australia New Zealand (FSANZ) confirmed that the current products are correctly classified as ‘Food’.
 MediKane products are therefore registered as a ‘Food’ and health claims have also been registered and approved by FSANZ.
 The approved claims are:

 - ‘Contributes to the maintenance of blood glucose levels’

 - ‘Contributes to the maintenance of intestinal health’

 In the USA, unlike Australia, Medical Foods and Drugs can be actively advertised – and they are, heavily.

 MediKane products are currently ‘allowed’ as all component ingredients are individually considered GRAS (Generally Regarded As Safe).
 This is the most valuable classification for MediKane’s products as it means there is no impediment to making the products available for sale.